Master of Narrative Therapy and Community Work

 The Master of Narrative Therapy and Community Work is a collaboration between Dulwich Centre and University of Melbourne (Department of Social Work).

 We are very excited about what this program is meaning for narrative ideas.
 It’s a practice-based program, with a wide-range of national and international teachers.
 It’s also been specifically designed to spark continual innovation in the field.
-Participants have graduated from Singapore, Canada, Australia, Spain, Hong Kong, Israel, Tanzania, Ireland, Chile, South Africa, Denmark, Mexico, New Zealand and the UK and their innovative work is stretching the field.
+Participants have graduated from Singapore, Canada, Australia, Japan, Spain, Hong Kong, Israel, China, Rwanda, Tanzania, Ireland, Chile, South Africa, Denmark, Qatar, Sri Lanka, Turkey, Mexico, India, New Zealand and the UK and their innovative work is stretching the field.

 The Master of Narrative Therapy and Community Work has been specifically designed to develop participants’ practice-skills, encourage innovation, and enable a rigour in relation to practice-research-theory.
 It is a University of Melbourne postgraduate specialist qualification consisting of 3 subjects:

-The program provides participants with the flexibility to complete the degree either full-time and over two semesters as a twelve month program, or part-time and over three semesters as an eighteen month program.
+The program provides participants with the flexibility to complete the degree either full-time and over two semesters as a twelve month program, or part-time and over four semesters as a two-year program.

 The academic team will consist of leading national and international trainers.
 The faculty will be drawn from the Dulwich Centre International faculty and the University of Melbourne.